What is Family Estrangement?

 These different emotions and thoughts can disrupt your sense of identity; it can disrupt how you see and understand yourself.
 After all, family—whether biological or not—are usually one of your first and most formative influences.
 Beyond this, your family is also one of the first and core sources of belonging and security; even if it was just a surface-level sense of belonging and security.
 Even if your family and you may have never seen eye-to-eye, they may have been the people that were most readily available.

 These types of thoughts and emotions may also show up in your relationships outside of your family as well.
-You may have learned through your family relationship dynamics that your worth is tied to your productivity/your sacrifice.
+You may have learned through your family relationship dynamics that your worth is tied to your productivity/your sacrifices.
 You may find yourself thinking things like, “People only stick around when I’m able to do something for them, even if it means sacrificing my own needs/well-being.”
-It can be hard to trust that others will truly be there for you if you truly let them in.
+It can be hard to trust that others will truly be there for you if you do not continuously give to them.
+It can be hard to know if people will there for you if you truly let them in.

 What’s Next

-It’s clear that family estrangement doesn’t just happen out of nowhere and moreover, that it can have far-reaching effects on your emotions, thoughts, identity, relationships, and life overall.
+It’s clear that family estrangement doesn’t just come out of nowhere and that it can have far-reaching effects on your emotions, thoughts, identity, relationships, and life overall.

 Since it can have so many different triggers and impacts, it’s critical that you give yourself the time to reflect on your needs/wants, your boundaries/capacity, and your fullest/truest self—what it looks like to stay true to yourself, while still being in relationship with others.
-If you’re looking for a broader understanding of estrangement across different types of relationships, you can read more here.
+For a broader understanding of estrangement across different types of relationships, you can read more in my other blog post here.

 About the Author